JasonDeee/VDFM-desktop/README.md

+// v1.4 All Digital Fashion Sort Added but not Served user Yet

 // v1.3 Responsive Mounted in All Element, but still not compatible with Mobile.

 // v1.2.1 LinkedIn  CSS overwrited - Fixed (in #/About/Social)